Growing With Super Soil

 What Can be Grown

-- This soil was designed for cannabis cultivation but that doesn’t mean it can’t be used for other species of plants
+- This soil was designed for all species of plants

 - Use it as a potting soil for your organic vegetables and flowers.